ignacio-serrano/split-path/README.md

 Automatic testing
 -----------------
 Adding automatic tests to split-path is quite simple.
-Simply add a directory to src\main.
-Within that directory, add file named `prepare-test.bat` with a single command: `SET PATH=` and then the path you want to test split-path against.
+Simply add a directory to src\main\test.
+Within that directory, add a file named `prepare-test.bat` with a single command: `SET PATH=` and then the path you want to test split-path against.
 Add a second file `expected-output.txt`, containing what you would expect to see on screen after running split-path.
 And that's it.
 Run the `test.bat` script at the root directory to run it.
 The directory name will be used as identifier of the test.

 ---
 Below, a markdown cheatsheet.